Home > House Cleaning Tips > Cleaning With Vinegar

 I also use it in the bathroom: cleaning with vinegar makes the

-faucets and counter tops look as clean as if they are new - and it is so
+faucets and counter tops look as clean as new - and it is so

 I buy white vinegar by the gallon for cleaning.
 Fill